mikekoscinski/pokedex/readme.md

 - Node.js/Axios/Cheerio.js web scraper to obtain the Pokemon statistics.
 Cheerio was used for DOM navigation

+- Hosted on a DigitalOcean Droplet (Ubuntu 20.04)

 ## Installation

 Sign up for a new account today at https://pokedex.club.